Maues: Name

 Maues's name primarily attested from his coins appear under the Gandhari form Moa (𐨨𐨆𐨀) and the Ancient Greek form Maúēs (Μαύης), both of which are variants of the same Scythian Saka language name *Mava, meaning "tiger" and "hero".

 Another form of Maues's name appears on the Taxila copper plate as Moga (𐨨𐨆𐨒), which is a Gandhari derivation of the Saka name *Mauka, which also means "tiger" and "hero".

 The Mathura lion capital inscription refers to Maues as Mevaki Miyika (𐨨𐨅𐨬𐨐𐨁 𐨨𐨁𐨩𐨁𐨐), which is composed of Mevaki, derived from Saka *Mavyaka, meaning "tiger", and of Miyika, from Saka *mayaka, meaning "prosperous".

 Sakas

 The Sakas, and/or the related Parni (who founded the Parthian Empire) and Scythians, were nomadic Eastern Iranian peoples.

 The Sakas from Sakastan defeated and killed the Parthian king Phraates II in 126 B.C.
 Indo-Scythians established themselves in the Indus around 88 B.C., during the end of Mithridates II of Parthias reign.
 The Sakas and Pahlavas became closely associated during the Saka migration.
 This can be demonstrated from various sources, such as the adoption of names and titles.
 Maues took the title of "Great King of Kings", an exceeded version of a traditional Persian royal title.

+Ethnic origin

+Some scholars have suggested that Maues may have been of Kamboja lineage.
+Sten Konow, in his edition of the Corpus Inscriptionum Indicarum (1929), interpreted the name Kamuia (found in the Mathura lion capital inscriptions) as a Prakrit rendering of the Sanskrit Kambojika (“from the Kamboja lineage”).
+According to this view, figures such as Maues (Moga), Arta, and their relatives mentioned in the inscriptions may have belonged to the Kamboja clan rather than being of purely Scythian origin.